Morocco at a Glance

 - Driving Licence – Take your UK licence and a 1968 International Driving Permit (in the UK, visit your main Post Office to get one)

-- V5C Vehicle Registration Document (aka Log Book) – You must travel with your original V5C Vehicle registration document.
-We recommend having copies of this in case you are stooped at police of military checkpoints.
+- Motorcycle Registration Document / Motorcycle Title – For UK riders, you must travel with your original V5C Vehicle registration document (other nationalities need the equivalent).
+We recommend having copies of this in case you are stopped at police of military checkpoints.

 - Temporary Vehicle Import Permit: No need to do the DT16-TER online anymore!
 Morocco Customs will issue you with a temporary card for your bike with a QR code.
 Don’t lose it as when you exit, the card is scanned to allow your bike to leave.